pmean/build-website/text/99/rsquared.md

 ****[StATS]:** R-squared (created 1999-08-18)**

-*Dear Professor Mean, On my TI-83, when calculating quadratic regression, there is a number that is found called R-squared (R\^2).
+*Dear Professor Mean, On my TI-83, when calculating quadratic regression, there is a number that is found called R-squared (R^2).
 I understand that this is the coefficient of determination.
-But\....I thought that R\^2 had to do with linear models.
-What is R\^2 finding for this quadratic regression? what does this number mean? is there a way to find R\^2 through a \"pencil and paper\" process??
-I know the equation for R\^2 for a linear regression.
+But....I thought that R^2 had to do with linear models.
+What is R^2 finding for this quadratic regression? what does this number mean? is there a way to find R^2 through a "pencil and paper" process??
+I know the equation for R^2 for a linear regression.
 But its the quadratic I need to know about. please, anyone, help!!*

-You\'re performing quadratic regressions on a calculator?
-I hope the poor thing doesn\'t overheat.
+You're performing quadratic regressions on a calculator?
+I hope the poor thing doesn't overheat.

 You know more than you think you do.
 R squared, sometimes referred to as the proportion of explained variation, is a useful summary for any